 My first career interest, at chronological age 4, was to be "jet propelled."
 It took many years before I could better articulate what I meant by that, but that's how I responded when adults asked what I wanted to be when I grew up.
 My next career interest was the classical violin, which I started at age 5 and continued to play for the next 20 years, the last five as a professional.
 Then I switched to fiddle and 5-string banjo and played in bluegrass bands for a number of years.
 Between gigs, I pursued other interests and graduated with a degree in electrical engineering, magna cum laude with senior honors in physics, from the University of Massachusetts (Amherst), a masters in electrical engineering focusing on cybernetics and control systems from the University of Illinois, Urbana-Champaign, and then a PhD in psychology, also from UIUC.
 For my dissertation I developed and tested what may have been the first computer-based, artificial-intelligence enhanced, touch typing training system.

 Throughout my formative years and first jobs, I never forgot my original interest in being jet propelled.
-Ultimately I understood that what I was trying to express as a child was an overriding fascination about the outer limits of inner space -- the depths and capacities of the human mind.
+In retrospect, I think what I was trying to express as a child was an overriding fascination about the outer limits of inner space -- the depths and capacities of the human mind.
 As a pre-teen I read everything I could find on mythology, fairy tales, folklore, eastern philosophy, western psychology, and lots of science fiction.
 Around age 12, as my interests in science and engineering grew, I started to conduct experiments on hypnosis and psychic (or "psi") phenomena.
-In hindsight, I think these interests were probably encouraged by growing up in an artistic family and bolstered by practicing the violin one to two hours a day for many years.
+In hindsight, I think these interests were probably encouraged by growing up in an artistic family and bolstered by practicing the violin hours a day for many years.

 While at Bell Labs I started to publish some of my psi experiments.
-Then I attended the annual conferences of the Parapsychological Association and the Society for Scientific Exploration, and to give presentations at their annual meetings.
-I was delighted to find groups of scientists who were as interested in these phenomena as I was, and the contacts I made eventually led to my gaining appointments to conduct psi research at Princeton University, University of Edinburgh, University of Nevada, SRI International and Interval Research Corporation.
-At SRI International I worked on a then secret US government-funded program of psi research.
-Portions of that program, now known by its last codename, Stargate, have since been declassified and accounts about it (some more accurate than others) can be found in many books.
-In 2000 I cofounded the Boundary Institute and in 2001 became Chief Scientist at the Institute of Noetic Sciences (IONS).
-I also hold an adjunct appointment in the Psychology Department at Sonoma State University and have served as a member of the Distinguished Consulting Faculty at Saybrook Graduate School.
+Then I discovered the Parapsychological Association and the Society for Scientific Exploration and I began to present my work at their annual meetings.
+I was delighted to find groups of scientists who were as interested in these phenomena as I was, and the contacts I made eventually led to my gaining appointments to conduct psi research at Princeton University, University of Edinburgh, University of Nevada, Interval Research Corporation, and SRI International, which at the time was conducting classifed research on psychic phenomena for the US government.
+In 2001 I joined the staff at the Institute of Noetic Sciences (IONS).
+I have also held a volunteer faculty position in the Psychology Department at Sonoma State University and have served on dissertation committees at Saybrook University and at the California Institute for Integral Studies.

 My interest in psi was originally motivated out of a child's intuitive sense that the mind is far more mysterious and powerful than we know.
 Through education and experience I've also come to appreciate that these experiences are also responsible for most of the greatest inventions, artistic and scientific achievements, creative insights, and religious epiphanies throughout history.
 Understanding this realm of human experience thus offers more than mere academic interest -- it touches upon the very best that the human intellect and spirit have had to offer.
 I discovered while working on these topics that I enjoy the challenge of exploring the frontiers of science, and that I am comfortable tolerating the ambiguity of not knowing the "right answer," which is a constant companion at the frontier.

-After studying these phenomena as a scientist for about 30 years, I've concluded that some psychic abilities are genuine, and as such, there are important aspects of the prevailing scientific worldview that are seriously incomplete.
-I've also learned that many people who claim to have unfailingly reliable psychic abilities are often delusional or mentally ill, and that there will always be reprehensible con artists who claim to be psychic and charge huge sums for their "services."
-These two classes of so-called psychics are the targets of celebrated prizes offered by magicians for demonstrations of psychic abilities.
-Those prizes are safe because the claimed abilities of these people either do not exist at all, or they're much weaker than sincere claimants may wish to believe.
-There is of course a huge anecdotal literature about psychic abilities, but the evidence that convinced me is the accumulated laboratory performance by people who do not claim to possess special abilities, collected under controlled conditions and published in peer-reviewed scientific journals.
+After studying these phenomena through the lens of science for about 40 years, I've concluded that some psychic abilities are genuine, and as such, there are important aspects of the prevailing scientific worldview that are seriously incomplete.
+I've also learned that most people who claim to have perfectly reliable psychic abilities are either delusional or mentally ill, and that there will always be reprehensible con artists who claim to be psychic and charge huge sums for their services.
+These two classes of so-called psychics are easy targets for skeptics, who assume that anyone claiming psychic abilities must be fraudulent.
+This is not the case.
+There is of course a huge anecdotal literature about psychic abilities, but the evidence that convinced me is not only the results of my own studies, but analysis of the cumulative empirical evidence, collected by qualified scientists under well-controlled conditions, and published in peer-reviewed scientific journals.

-There is ample room for scholarly debate about these topics, and I know a number of informed scientists whom I respect who have reached different conclusions.
-But I've also learned that those who loudly assert with great confidence that there isn't any scientifically valid evidence for psychic abilities just don't know what they're talking about.
-In addition, the hysterical rants one finds in various online "skeptical" forums appear to be motivated more by fundamentalist beliefs of the scientistic or religious kind than by a rational assessment of the relevant literature.
-Regarding religion, I was raised in a Jewish family but religion played no part in my life, and I remain agnostic.
-I do maintain a daily meditation practice, primarily because the evidence in favor of meditation's health benefits are so strong that I feel it would be foolish to not meditate.
+There is always room for scholarly debate about these topics, and I know a number of informed scientists whom I respect who hold different opinions and interpretations.
+But I've also learned that those who loudly assert with great confidence that there isn't any scientifically valid evidence for psychic abilities don't know what they're talking about.
+In addition, the hysterical rants one finds in online skeptical forums appear to be motivated solely by fundamentalist beliefs of the scientistic or religious kind.
+Regarding religion, I was raised agnostically Jewish and religious beliefs have played no part in my life.
+I have maintained a meditation practice for many years for the same reason that I exercise -- the health benefits are obvious.

 You may contact me via email as dean at noetic dot org, but due to the huge volume of emails I receive, I can't promise to reply.